Register and insure a vehicle in Ontario

 - the plate number that is attached to the vehicle

 You must carry your vehicle permit with you when you drive.
-You will be asked to produce this permit — to verify that you are the legal owner of the car you are driving — if you are pulled over by the police.
+You will be asked to produce this permit — to verify that you are the legal owner of the vehicle you are driving — if you are pulled over by the police.

 Register an out-of-province vehicle